CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputePhysicalSummary.md

 `func (o *ComputePhysicalSummary) UnsetInventoryDeviceInfo()`

 UnsetInventoryDeviceInfo ensures that no value is present for InventoryDeviceInfo, not even an explicit nil
+### GetInventoryParent

+`func (o *ComputePhysicalSummary) GetInventoryParent() MoBaseMoRelationship`

+GetInventoryParent returns the InventoryParent field if non-nil, zero value otherwise.

+### GetInventoryParentOk

+`func (o *ComputePhysicalSummary) GetInventoryParentOk() (*MoBaseMoRelationship, bool)`

+GetInventoryParentOk returns a tuple with the InventoryParent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInventoryParent

+`func (o *ComputePhysicalSummary) SetInventoryParent(v MoBaseMoRelationship)`

+SetInventoryParent sets InventoryParent field to given value.

+### HasInventoryParent

+`func (o *ComputePhysicalSummary) HasInventoryParent() bool`

+HasInventoryParent returns a boolean if a field has been set.

+### SetInventoryParentNil

+`func (o *ComputePhysicalSummary) SetInventoryParentNil(b bool)`

+ SetInventoryParentNil sets the value for InventoryParent to be an explicit nil

+### UnsetInventoryParent
+`func (o *ComputePhysicalSummary) UnsetInventoryParent()`

+UnsetInventoryParent ensures that no value is present for InventoryParent, not even an explicit nil
 ### GetRegisteredDevice

 `func (o *ComputePhysicalSummary) GetRegisteredDevice() AssetDeviceRegistrationRelationship`